Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I have [Number] of years working in [Industry] and have solid background in [Specific Skills or Responsibility].
-I am looking to work with [Company’s Name] due to your good reputation for your reputation.
+I have [Number] years of experience in [Industry] as well as solid background in [Specific Abilities or the Responsibilities].
+I am especially keen to work for [Company Name] due to your standing in the name of the company.

-I believe my abilities and work experience make me a ideal candidate for this position.
-I would welcome the opportunity to chat with you about how I can add value on your staff.
+I believe my abilities and work experience make me a strong candidate for this role.
+I would welcome the opportunity to chat with you about the ways I can be a valuable asset to your team.

 Sincerely,